Your Custom Text Here

 I Can't Remember Where I Came From: Objects as thresholds to past memories and imaginary futures, Tyler Moorehead, 2024.

-Drawing on Jean Baudrillard's 1968 text, 'The System of Objects', the artist explores how we define and relate to fragments of objects, and how the suggestion of an object can define a cultural point of view.
+Drawing on Jean Baudrillard's 1968 text, 'The System of Objects', the artist explores how we define and relate to fragments of objects.

-In this multi-sensory provocation, the artist speculates how fragments of family lineage and fragments of objects might converge and give way to an imaginary future.
+In this multi-sensory provocation, the artist speculates how fragments of family lineage and fragments of objects might converge.

-The soundscape incorporates water, birdsong and bells with a scentscape of rosemary, sage, citrus & clove to stimulate comfort and memory.
+The multi-sensory installation uses natural soundscapes incorporating water, birdsong and bells with a scentscape of rosemary, sage, citrus & clove to stimulate comfort and memory.

-Site-specific work developed for the Casino Nazionale, Lucca Province, Italy.
+Site-specific work for the Casino Nazionale, Lucca Province, Italy.

 Supported by Borgo Degli Artisti.